Montreal (Quebec Canada)

 In 2022, following the 2-year hiatus due to the COVID crisis, the cruise port had scheduled a total of 46 ship calls/booked berthings, with estimated 40-50,000 visiting tourists.

-In 2024, the Port expects +6% growth in cruise passengers (~54000) and has scheduled 7 maiden calls/new ships - MS Volendam (HAL-Holland America Line), Fred Olsen Borealis, Le Champlain and Le Lyrial (Ponant), Oceania Nautica, Seven Seas Grandeur (RSSC-Regent), World Explorer (Rivages du Monde).
+In 2024 (May 4-October 28), the Port had scheduled a total of 41 cruise ship calls/booked berdings and expected ~6% growth in passengers (~54000).
+Of all operations, 9 were transits and 32 homeporting.
+Of the visiting vessels, 9 were new ships (making first-time calls) - MS Volendam (HAL-Holland America Line), Fred Olsen Borealis, Le Champlain and Le Lyrial (Ponant), Oceania Nautica, Azamara Journey, Seven Seas Grandeur (RSSC-Regent), World Explorer (Rivages du Monde), Villa Vie Odyssey (Villa Vie Residences).

 Montreal cruise terminal